Subcentric linking systems: Introduction

 It might be possible to give a unifying approach to the classification of fusion systems of characteristic $p$-type and of groups of characteristic $p$-type whilst avoiding to use Theorem~\ref{MainThm1} and the theory of fusion systems to prove classification theorems for groups of characteristic $p$-type.
 We suggest to proceed as follows: In a first step one proves a classification theorem for a linking locality $(\L,\Delta,S)$ where $\Delta$ is the set of non-trivial subgroups of $S$.
 Then in a second step one separately deduces from that a corresponding classification theorem for fusion systems of characteristic $p$-type (using the existence of subcentric linking systems), and for groups of characteristic $p$-type (working with the locality $(\L_\Delta(G),\Delta,S)$ introduced in Example~\ref{CharpType}).
 A similar approach should be possible for groups and fusion systems which are not of characteristic $p$-type, but satisfy a weaker condition like for example being of \textit{parabolic characteristic $p$}.
 In Remark~\ref{ParabolicChar} we outline a possible approach after constructing linking localities and localities of objective characteristic $p$ coming from arbitrary finite groups in Section~\ref{GroupLocalities}.

 We think that the existence of linking localities and linking systems with subcentric objects is also important for another reason.
-Namely, it seems that the more flexible choice of objects facilitates the study of extensions and of ``maps'' between linking systems in the spirit of \cite{BCGLO2}, \cite{O4}, \cite{OV1}, \cite{AOV1}.
-We continue by stating some results which point into this direction.
-In particular, in the next two propositions, we state some relations between the subcentric subgroups of $\F$ and the subcentric subgroups of local and certain normal subsystems.
+Namely, it seems that the more flexible choice of objects facilitates the study of extensions and of ``maps'' between linking systems and linking localities in the spirit of \cite{BCGLO2}, \cite{O4}, \cite{OV1}, \cite{AOV1}.
+This might lead to a local theory of subcentric linking localities similar to the local theory of fusion systems \cite{Aschbacher:2011}, which Aschbacher developed in analogy to the local theory of groups.
+If this is true, then subcentric linking localities could also lead to simplifications in the classification of simple fusion systems of component type.
+We continue by stating some technical results which could form the basis of a local theory of subcentric linking localities.
+In particular, in the next two propositions, we state some relations between the subcentric subgroups of $\F$ and the subcentric subgroups of local subsystems and certain normal subsystems.
 The proof of these propositions can be found in Section~\ref{SubcentricProperties}.